huggingface/transformers/examples/research_projects/jax-projects/README.md

 outputs = run_model(**inputs)
 ```

 We use `jit` to compile the function to get maximum performance.
-Note that in the above example we set `padding=max_length` to pad all examples to same length
-this is because jax transformations like `jit` or `pmap` complies the function for faster execution and to do that it expects static shapes.
+Note that in the above example, we set `padding=max_length` to pad all examples to the same length because JAX transformations like `jit` or `pmap` compile the function and expect static shapes.
 If the batches are not
-of same shape the function get compiled again which could lead to major slow-down.
+of the same shape, the function gets recompiled, which could lead to a significant slow-down.

+To know more about how to train the flax models and use the example scripts, please look at the [examples README](https://github.com/huggingface/transformers/tree/master/examples/flax).

-TODO: Maybe a section about how to access intermidiate modules in flax models ?
+TODO: Maybe a section about how to access intermediate modules in flax models?

 ## How to make a demo